kumasuke120/mockuma/README.md

 [http://localhost:3214/?lang=cn](http://localhost:3214/?lang=cn) to check out the result.

 #### Command-Line Arguments
-Although you could run MocKuma directly, MocKuma provides a series of command line arguments:
+Although you could run MocKuma directly like the example above, MocKuma provides a series of command line arguments:

 1. `-mapfile=<filename>`: the path to the MockuMappings mapping configuration file, supports both relative and absolute path.
 Under the default circumstance, MocKuma will find a configuration file called `mockuMappings.json` or `mockuMappings.main.json`